sg893052/sonic-buildimage/TestPlans/BST/watermark_using_snapshot/watermark_using_snapshot_testplan.md

 The snapshot feature supported by certain hardware provides a bird’s eye view of all the supported buffer counters at a particular instant.
 This enables the user to co-relate the different buffer usage statistics in co-relation with network events.

 The watermark feature currently supported on SONiC iterates over all the supported counters one-by-one.
 While this essentially allows all the counter data to be collated into the DB, since the stats are collected sequentially, it does not allow the user to accurately co-relate all the buffer usage statistics at a particular instant.

+In 4.0.0 Cyrus release BST is enhanced with Device buffer stats  ,Ingress and egress service pool buffer usage on global and per port

 # 1 Test Focus Areas